-Other information consists of the Board of Directors' report, set out on pages 1 to 3 that was obtained at the date of this auditor's report.
+Other information consists of the information included in the Group's 2024 annual report, other than the consolidated financial statements and our auditor's report thereon.
 The Board of Directors is responsible for the other information.

 Our opinion on the consolidated financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.